Signed in as:

 Tour two historic buildings filled with rich island history.

-We are leashed pet friendly, and wheelchair accessible
+We are leashed pet friendlyy, and wheelchair accessible.

 $3.00 per person